Future technology is what scientists, futurists

 in what the future holds.

-Future cars may be hydrogen cars, electric cars, hybrid, solar
+Futuristic cars may be hydrogen cars, electric cars,

-are a tempestuous topic right now, but the future is uncertain
+topic right now, but the future is uncertain and there

-and there is much room for speculation on which technology
+is much room for speculation on which technology will

 Future weapons are also of great interest to many (think